Mister4200/MysteryShack/README.md

 # MysteryShack

-This is the code for mysteryshack.com.
+This is the code for mysteryshack.site.